Technigo/stripe-app/README.md

 ### Frontend Setup

-1. Navigate to the frontend directory:
+1. With the backend server running, navigate to the frontend directory:
     ```bash
-    cd ../frontend
+    cd frontend
     ```

 2. Install the required dependencies: